 - Cornerstone Building Garage: Situated off of Battery Street and the waterfront bike path near King Street, this parking garage is only $2/hour for up to 8 hours of parking.
 It’s open all day every day, and is located close to the Local Motion Trailside Center for quick access to all your biking needs!

-College Street Garage/Hilton: A hop skip and jump away from Church Street, this parking garage is free for the first two hours of parking, and has a maximum payment of $8 for a day.
+College Street Garage: A hop, skip, and jump away from Church Street, this parking garage is free for the first two hours of parking, and has a maximum payment of $8 for a day.
 It’s open all day every day, and parking on Sundays is free!

 Marketplace Garage: One of the largest parking garages in Burlington, Marketplace Garage is located on South Winooski and Bank Street, just one street away from the pedestrian Church Street.
-With the first 2 hours free and a maximum payment of $10 for a day, this garage is open every day and is free on Sundays.
+With the first a maximum payment of $10 for a day, this garage is open every day and is free on Sundays.

-- Lakeview Garage/Macy’s: Right next to the College Street Garage, Lakeview is a perfect place to park for those who are looking to stroll through the Macy’s Mall to downtown.
+- Lakeview Garage: Right next to the College Street Garage, Lakeview is a perfect place to park for those who are looking to stroll downtown.
 With the same rates as College Street Garage, this garage is a great spot for those wanting to check out downtown Burlington.

 While Burlington has many parking lots and garages, sometimes parking on the street is just more convenient.
 Check out Burlington’s Parkmobile Guide for information on the city’s new smart meters.
 These snazzy new meters allow for car owners to park their car, feed the meter, and not worry about running back in time to pay when time is running low.
 Just download the Parkmobile App and you will be notified when your meter is at 15 minutes.
 Then you can just top it off via your smartphone!

-Also, want to know what each of the parking meters charge?
+Also, want to know what each of the parking meters charges?
 Check out this handy Meter Rates Guide from the City of Burlington.